-A map of the habitats on the site was also prepared by the biological consultant and included in the biological report.
-Commission staff visited the subject property in December 2011 and confirmed that, with the exception of the existing building pad area and trail along the southern property boundary, the project site is undisturbed (with the exception of the existing pad area occupied by the foundations of the previously existing residence on the site) and comprised of a dense chaparral vegetation community.
-While there is scattered residential development in the area, there is undisturbed, contiguous coastal sage scrub and chaparral habitat to the north and west of the site.
-Additionally, there is a large contiguous area of undisturbed habitat north, northeast, and northwest of the project site.
-Exhibit 18 is a current aerial photograph of the immediate area around the project site.
+A map of the habitats on the site was also prepared by the biological consultant.
+Commission staff visited the subject property in March 2012 and confirmed that, with the exception of the disturbed area as a result of unpermitted vegetation removal, the project site is undisturbed and comprised of coastal sage scrub, chaparral habitat areas, and oak woodland.
+While there is scattered residential development in the area and more intense residential development in the small lot subdivision west of the project site, there is undisturbed, contiguous coastal sage scrub, chaparral habitat, and oak woodland habitat to the south and east of the site.
+Additionally, there is a large contiguous area of undisturbed habitat directly adjacent to the east property boundary within Topanga State Park.

-According to public information, the applicant purchased the subject parcel in 2004 for \$600,000.
-The parcel was designated in the Los Angeles County Land Use Plan for residential use.
-The land use designation that applies to the property is Mountain Land, which allows residential development at a maximum density of 1 dwelling unit per 20 acres of land.
-The parcel is 2.35 in size, and there are other scattered, residential developments in the same area.
-The Backbone Trail traverses the southern portion of the property.
-Public parkland has been acquired in this general vicinity, the Santa Monica Mountains National Recreation Area.
+According to public information, the applicant purchased the subject parcel in 2008 for \$200,000.
+The land use designation of the property is Rural Land III, which allows residential development at a maximum density of 1 dwelling unit per 2 acres of land.
+The subject parcel (consisting of all twenty one combined lots) is 6.03-acres in size, and there are other scattered, residential developments in the same area to the north and west.
+There is Public parkland (Topanga State Park) directly adjacent to the project site.
+There is currently no offer to purchase the property from any public park agency.

-The project has been designed to place all structures on the existing building pad that was disturbed for the development of the previously existing single-family residence destroyed by fire in 1993.
-Any alternative location on the site would include the removal of more native vegetation.
-One large oak tree is located to the east of the building site and will not be disturbed.
-Not including the area of the driveway, the proposed development area is estimated by the applicant to measure approximately 9,977 sq. ft.
-The applicant's approved fuel modification plan (approved by the Los Angeles County Fire Department) shows the use of the standard three zones of vegetation modification.
-Zones "A" (setback zone) and "B" (irrigation zone) are shown extending in a radius of approximately 100 feet from the proposed structures.
-A "C" Zone (thinning zone) is provided for a distance of 100 feet beyond the "A" and "B" zones.
+The applicant's approved fuel modification plan (approved by the Los Angeles County Fire Department) shoes the use of the standard three zones of vegetation modification.
+Zones "A" (setback zone) and "B" (irrigation zone) are shown extending approximately 100 feet from the proposed structure.
+A "C" zone (thinning zone) is provided for a distance of 100 feet beyond the "A" and "B" zones.
+All proposed development, except for required fuel modification for the proposed residence, is situated in the disturbed portion of the site.